John-Danielsson/threat-intelligence-dashboard/README.md

 # Threat Intelligence Dashboard
-Open-source threat intelligence dashboard using the AlienVault OTX API.
+Open-source threat intelligence dashboard using the LevelBlue OTX API.

 ## What does this do?
-It shows you threat intelligence feeds from AlienVault on many types of cyber attacks.
+It shows you threat intelligence feeds from LevelBlue on many types of cyber attacks.

 ## What you need to know how to use